-- Collaborate with all other divisions with regard to the transition to new software programs. - Encourage a culture of continuous process improvement. - Work with management to improve the effectiveness of the organization's risk management, control, and governance processes. - Collaborate with BCC management to perform an organizational risk assessment.
-Achieve accreditation with the Commission of Florida Law Enforcement Accreditation (CFA). - Promote awareness of areas of risk for fraud and misuse of County funds and tangible assets through periodic outreach to teammates.
+- Collaborate with all other departments with regard to the transition to new software programs. - Encourage a culture of continuous process improvement. - Work with management to improve the effectiveness of the organization's risk management, control, and governance processes. - Collaborate with BCC management to perform an organizational risk assessment. - Promote awareness of areas of risk for fraud and misuse of County funds and tangible assets through periodic outreach to teammates. - Transition the internal audit department to be compliant with Red Book standards (International Professional Practices Framework). - Develop a countywide "Risk Assessment Model" for annual audit planning.

-The Division of Inspector General is responsible for auditing and reviewing the functions, activities, and programs under the direction of the Clerk & Comptroller.
-This division is organizationally independent.
+The Department of Inspector General is responsible for auditing and reviewing the functions, activities, and programs under the direction of the Clerk & Comptroller.
+This department is organizationally independent.
 It has no direct responsibility for or authority over any BCC or Clerk & Comptroller function, activity, or program subject to audit and review.
 It has the authority and responsibility to conduct audits and reviews of all agencies funded by the BCC and departments under the County Administrator, and to issue reports thereon.
-The Division reports directly to the Clerk & Comptroller for the performance of internal audit activities and is, therefore, considered to be independent of the BCC operations being reviewed.

-In performing these duties, the Division of Inspector General assists BCC administrators and department managers in achieving the best use and administration of taxpayer resources.
+In performing these duties, the Department of Inspector General assists BCC administrators and department managers in achieving the best use and administration of taxpayer resources.
 These efforts are intended to improve County operations and help ensure that the County is fulfilling its fiduciary responsibilities to its citizens and taxpayers.

-The Division's scope of operations encompasses every phase and sector of County operations.
+The department's scope of operations encompasses every phase and sector of County operations.
 This requires going beyond the accounting and financial records to obtain a full understanding of the operations under review.
 Objectivity is essential to the audit function.

-Therefore, the Division of Inspector General does not devise or install procedures that will be later reviewed.
-The Division's objectivity will not be compromised by reviewing and recommending controls for new systems.
-In the installation of new systems, the Division may offer suggestions for minimum controls during the course of program implementation without impairing objectivity.
+Therefore, the Department of Inspector General does not devise or install procedures that it will review later, when auditing a County department.
+The department's objectivity will not be compromised by reviewing and recommending controls for new systems.
+In the installation of new systems, the Department of Inspector General may offer suggestions for minimum controls during the course of program implementation without impairing objectivity.